 I am the local organiser of Cafe Scientifique, see the site for the latest talks and discussions.
 Do get in touch with me if you want to be put on the mailing list.

-- Congratulations to Tom Castle who passed his PhD viva subject to minor corrections to his thesis.
+- Congratulations to Phil Cattani who has passed his PhD thesis examination subject to minor corrections.

 I was a student at the University of York, where I studied mathematics.
 After graduating I worked at Napier University in Edinburgh and the University of Exeter, before coming to Kent in 1999.
 Other areas of life on my personal site.